 Sandy provided an insider’s account of how the Australian mining industry is facing challenges related to both the social and environmental aspects of ESG.
 He described a recent situation where social values were not considered properly, resulting in the destruction of Indigenous heritage sites and leading to widespread condemnation and reputational damage within the community at large.
 Environmentally, as one of the largest consumers of fossil fuels, the mining industry is also facing increasing pressure to meet carbon emission targets.
 As stakeholders push for greater transparency and disclosure of the plan to achieve net zero, organisations will need a consistent way to value investments in new, innovative technologies versus more traditional, well-understood projects—to balance costs, benefits, and risks.

 In the utilities space, Ryno outlined how his organisation is striving for an optimal balance between looking after its people, the planet, and profits.
-Powerco includes sustainability goals as part of its corporate principles, and Copperleaf plays a role in helping Powerco assess the value of projects based on how well they contribute to these goals—providing a clear line of sight between corporate objectives and day-to-day operational decisions.
+Powerco includes sustainability goals as part of its corporate principles, and Copperleaf plays a role in helping Powerco assess the value of projects based on how they contribute to these goals—providing a clear line of sight between corporate objectives and day-to-day operational decisions.
 Ryno also added how the ability to consider cost-benefit trade-offs and prioritise projects are vital to ESG decision making—adding a line of control to the line of sight.
+In the following video clip, Ryno expands on how Copperleaf helps Powerco drive its ESG strategy:

 When it comes to getting agreement across the organisation about ESG targets and strategies, David explained how Endeavour Energy is focusing on the economics and shifting the focus from the outputs to the underlying assumptions by asking questions like 'What are we missing from the equation?
 Why is it not stacking up the way that everyone believes it should?'